cevo-public/Grapevine-SARS-CoV-2-Introduction-Analysis/README.md

 - (40) is the tree data specified by $PREFIX with cluster defined as specified in PREFIX with ancestral states reconstructed at internal nodes.
 - (41) are versions of (39) with different variations on the cluster definition.
 - (42) are cluster summary statistics calculated from (41).
+- (43) is a document with QC stats and Nextstrain clade assigned to all Swiss sequences in the tree
+- (44) are lineages that cross a specified date threshold from 1st Swiss wave to second and subsequently give rise to swiss samples
+- (45) are figures 1-3 from our manuscript submission (diversity, imports & ancestral state reconstruction, imports vs. local transmission)